MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

    * Width (integer) - The width of the image in pixels.

 ### misty.StartRecordingVideo - BETA

 Starts recording video with Misty's 4K Camera.
 Misty records videos in MP4 format at a resolution of 1080 × 1920 pixels.

+```javascript
+// Syntax
+misty.StartRecordingVideo([int prePauseMs], [int postPauseMs])
+```

 Use `misty.StopRecordingVideo()` to stop recording a video.
 Video recordings cannot be longer than 10 seconds.
 Misty stops recording automatically if a video reaches 10 seconds before you call `misty.StopRecordingVideo()`.

 Misty only saves the most recent video recording to her local storage.
 Recordings are saved with the filename `MistyVideo.mp4`, and this file is overwritten with each new recording.
 To download a video from your robot, use the [`GetRecordedVideo`](../../../misty-i/reference/rest/#getrecordedvideo-beta) REST command.

+{{box op="start" cssClass="boxed noteBox"}}
 **Note:** When you call the `misty.StartRecordingVideo()` command immediately after using the RGB camera to take a picture, there may be a few seconds delay before Misty starts recording.

-```javascript
-// Syntax
-misty.StartRecordingVideo([int prePauseMs], [int postPauseMs])
-```
+{{box op="end"}}

 Arguments